niklaushirt/ibm-aiops-deployer/README.md

 >
 >
 >
-> ❗Those are **non-production** installations and are suited only for demo and PoC environments. ❗
+> ❗ Those are **non-production** installations and are suited only for demo and PoC environments.
-> Please refer to the official IBM Documentation for production ready installations.
+> ❗ Please refer to the official IBM Documentation for production ready installations.

 </details>